 This mindboggling volume and velocity of time-series data required the corresponding scale, real-time performance, and continuous availability.
 It also raised Equinix’s unique needs for a superior database capable of handling heavy write workloads, with cross-referencing and data aggregation.

 Equinix concluded that reliance on relational database management systems (RDBMS) is limiting.
 The inflexibility of relational databases made it difficult to accommodate varying and growing data sets.
 Further, the inability to efficiently process real-time streaming data without constraining storage as well as compute resources created latency issues.

 With the requirements of scalability, continuous availability, and performance in mind, Equinix started its search for new a database solution.
 Hadoop integration was important in order to provide deeper network health and data center performance analysis for their customers.
 After extensive total cost of ownership evaluation, Equinix selected DataStax Enterprise and Apache Cassandra™ over HBase for cost-effective scale, continuous availability architecture, superior write and read performance and seamless integration with Hadoop.

 The greatest thing for us with Cassandra is the ease of operation, which goes hand-in-hand with Cassandra’s always-on node architecture.
 Cassandra’s peer-to-peer architecture guarantees no single point of failure to collect and store streaming data from infrastructure instruments and enables us to write and read from any node with minimal latency.

 Sr. Manager of Emerging Technologies & Platform at Equinix

-OpsCenter, DataStax’s visual management and monitoring tool, eliminates complexity and provides Equinix visibility into its write-intensive operations.
-DataStax expert support assures Equinix that their mission critical applications are always covered.
+OpsCenter, DataStax’s visual management, and monitoring tool eliminates the complexity and provides Equinix visibility into its write-intensive operations.
+DataStax expert support assures Equinix that its mission-critical applications are always covered.